isabella232/advertising-cloud.en/help/landing/ad-cloud-ccpa.md

 * Delete cookie-level data stored within Search, Creative, DSP, or DCO for consumers using a browser; or delete ID-level data stored within DSP for consumers using apps on mobile devices.
 * Check the status of one or all existing requests.

->[!NOTE]
->
->If your company has multiple Adobe Experience Cloud Identity Management Service Organization IDs (IMS Org IDs), then you must send separate API requests for each.
-You can, however make one API request to multiple Advertising Cloud sub-solutions (Search, Creative, DSP, and DCO), with one account per sub-solution.

 ## Required Setup to Send Requests for Advertising Cloud

 To make requests to access and delete data for Advertising Cloud, you'll need to:

 1. Deploy a lightweight JavaScript library to retrieve and remove your customer's cookies.
 The same library, AdobePrivacy.js, is used for all Adobe Experience Cloud solutions.

+   >[!Important]
+   >
-   **Important:**  Requests to some Adobe Experience Cloud solutions don't require the JavaScript library, but requests to Advertising Cloud require it.
+   >Requests to some Adobe Experience Cloud solutions don't require the JavaScript library, but requests to Advertising Cloud require it.

    You should deploy the library on the web page from which your customers can submit access and delete requests, such as your company's privacy portal.
 The library helps you retrieve Adobe cookies (namespace ID: gsurferID) so that you can submit these identities as part of access and delete requests via the Adobe Experience Platform Privacy Service API.